Azure/fleet/hack/aks/property-based-scheduling.md

 It may take a few moments before the commands complete.

-Next, create the three member clusters using the commands below:
+Next, create the following three member clusters using the commands below:

 ```sh
 export MEMBER_CLUSTER_1=bravelion